GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/hub-and-spoke-peering/README.md

 # Hub and Spoke via VPC Peering

-This example creates a simple **Hub and Spoke** setup, where the VPC network connects satellite locations (spokes) through a single intermediary location (hub) via [VPC Peering](https://cloud.google.com/vpc/docs/vpc-peering).
+This blueprint creates a simple **Hub and Spoke** setup, where the VPC network connects satellite locations (spokes) through a single intermediary location (hub) via [VPC Peering](https://cloud.google.com/vpc/docs/vpc-peering).

-The example shows some of the limitations that need to be taken into account when using VPC Peering, mostly due to the lack of transitivity between peerings:
+The blueprint shows some of the limitations that need to be taken into account when using VPC Peering, mostly due to the lack of transitivity between peerings:

 - no mesh networking between the spokes
 - complex support for managed services hosted in tenant VPCs connected via peering (Cloud SQL, GKE, etc.)